- What We Do

-In any process that requires you to resolve sometimes sensitive or emotional issues face to face you are going to hit points of conflict.?
-Often one party or the other is feeling very raw and may need the opportunity to talk about how they are feeling. ?Handing the decisions over to a third party, such as a judge or arbitrator, may be tempting.?
-Sitting down with your ex can be a daunting prospect or you may think that there is no way they are going to listen to your point of view. ?There is however help available from family consultants and if you take control of the decisions yourself you are far more likely to reach a solution that suits the family as a whole.
+Often people who are separating feel very raw and may need the opportunity to talk about how they are feeling.
+Handing the decisions over to a third party, such as a judge or arbitrator, may be tempting.
+Sitting down with your ex can be a daunting prospect or you may think that there is no way they are going to listen to your point of view.
+Communication may have broken down.
+This is however where the assistance of a family consultant can help, enabling you to take control of the decisions yourself.
+You are then far more likely to reach a long term working solution in a quicker and more cost effective way.

-A family consultant doesn?t act as a relationship therapist, although many have a therapeutic background.
+A family consultant doesn’t act as a relationship therapist, although is likely to have a therapeutic background.
 They are there to help you process and manage your separation in a constructive manner.
-They are neutral and offer emotional support to the process as a whole, rather than just one party. ?They have the skills required to navigate roadblocks in the negotiation process and can help everyone in the room to understand the dynamics and different perspectives.
+They are neutral and offer emotional support to the process as a whole.
+They can help navigate roadblocks in the discussions and can help everyone in the room to better understand the dynamics and see things from a different perspectives.